 NOTE: Any salaries or benefits that have been incorrectly charged to the SN program for dual employees must be refunded from local funds to the School Nutrition program.
 A copy of the check or bank transfer must be provided to document that the overpayment has been corrected.
 (Not subject to the \$10,000 threshold requirement.)
-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle.
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.

 6. Compliance Requirement - School Nutrition funds may only be used to pay salaries and benefits of employees that are directly involved in the operation of the School Nutrition program.
-Any employee being paid one hundred percent from School Nutrition funds must report to the School Nutrition Administrator.
+Any employee being paid one hundred percent from School Nutrition funds must report to the School Nutrition director/administrator.